Raspberry Pi Pico Serial Communication Example-MicroPython Code

 Open PuTTY and set the connection type to Serial.
 Also, set the correct port (PORT4 in my case).

 Then click on Open.
 A new terminal window should appear.
-Upon typing ‘t’ on the terminal, the onboard LED of Pi Pico changed its state, and a message “LED toggled” was displayed on the terminal.
+Upon typing ‘t’ on the terminal, the onboard LED of Pi Pico should change its state, and a message “LED toggled” should be displayed on the terminal.

 UART Example: Send Serial Data Between Arduino UNO and Raspberry Pi Pico